CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ## Dimensional tables

-The dimension tables contain the textual context associated with a business process measurement event.
+`The dimension tables contain the textual context associated with a business process measurement event`.
 They describe the “who, what, where, when, how, and why” associated with the event.

+The dimensional tables have a single primary key which serves as the basis for referential integrity with any given fact table. it is common for a dimenstion table to have many columns/attributes with few rows.
+Dimension attributes serve as the primary source of query constraints, group-ings, and report labels.

+You should strive to minimize the use of codes in dimension tables by replacing them with more verbose textual attributes.
+You should make standard decodes for the operational codes available as dimension attributes to provide consistent labeling on queries, reports, and BI applications.
+You need to get embbeded structure from textual field into dimensional table. `In many ways, the data warehouse is only as good as the dimension attributes: The more time spent providing attributes with verbose business terminology, the better`.

+In previous image,  shows that dimension tables often represent hierarchical relationships.
+For example, products roll up into brands and then into categories.
+For each row in the product dimension, you should store the associated brand and category description.
+The hierarchical descriptive information is stored redundantly in the spirit of ease of use and query performance.
+You should resist the perhaps habitual urge to normalize data by storing only the brand code in the product dimension and creating a separate brand lookup table, and likewise for the category description in a separate category lookup table.
+This normalization is called snowflaking. `The dimensional table are highly unnormalized with flattened many-to-one relationships within a single dimension table`.
+Using normalizin or snowflaking is almost always trade off for simplicity and accessibility in dimensional table.